 Once again, I have hurtled headfirst into the hubbub that is New Delhi, India.
-It was time to dive into the mountainous rolls of fabric and pluck the 'gems' from the rest.
+In the pursuit of fabric for the next collection of Laloom Kaftans, it was time to dive into the mountainous rolls of fabric and pluck the 'gems' from the rest.

 This year I ventured to Delhi on my own....no support, no second opinions.
 Yep, the thought was pretty scary, but I held my head high and strode confidently through the 2 weeks.
 I won't say there were no hiccups, but there weren't too many.

-That leads me to a very funny story.....Everywhere I went, I was asked if I want an 'English breakfast' cup of tea, and I thought that 'English breakfast' tea must be quite common in India.
-On my first visit to one of the fabric stores, I was asked if I would like a cup of tea, and I said I would love an English breakfast, please.
+That leads me to a very funny story.....Everywhere I went, I was asked if I wanted an 'English breakfast' cup of tea, and I thought that 'English breakfast' tea must be quite common in India.
+On my first visit to one of the fabric stores, I was asked if I would like a cup of tea, and I replied that I would love an English breakfast, please.

 The store owner told me that he was not able to get an English breakfast in his area and had rung his friend who owns a restaurant.
 His friend called his chef, asked him to go to the restaurant and make and deliver an English breakfast to me!!!!!
 When I explained that the English breakfast I asked for was actually a cup of tea, we all had a good laugh.
-All was ok, but you have no idea how embarrassed I felt.
+All was ok, but I'm sure you can imagine my embarrassment.

 Travelling solo meant that everything took a little longer.
 It took longer to wade through the fabric rolls, and longer to make decisions.
 Every night I poured over the photos I had taken, documenting the fabrics that worked well with the kaftans I had in mind, and documenting those that didn't.
 Together with meetings with my manufacturer, talking neck placements, embellishment placements, my 2 week trip went by in a flash.